Our mission and vision statements describe our purpose and our direction.

 Our Vision: To see a gospel-shaped globe come through a gospel-shaped Gilmer:

-- To see Gilmer County look more like the New Heaven and the New Earth (see Rev. 21:1-5).
+- Seeing Gilmer County look increasingly like the New Heavens and New Earth (cf. Rev. 21:1-5)

 To understand more about our mission and vision, tune in to our Ridgeline sermon series!